-Summary of Performance Results as of December 31, 2021 for Long-Term Equity Incentives and our TSR for the three-year performance period ended December 31, 2021 of 1.84% also underperformed the threshold performance hurdle of 8%.
-Therefore, neither the Relative TSR-based nor the TSR-based equity incentives for that period were earned, reflecting strong alignment of pay and performance.
+Our Relative TSR for the three-year performance period ended December 31, 2023 of approximately 400 basis points relative to the Index exceeded the high performance hurdle of +300 basis points, and our Absolute TSR for the three-year performance period ended December 31, 2023 of 4.43% underperformed the threshold performance hurdle of 8%.
+Therefore, while the Relative TSR-based equity incentives for the three-year performance period ended December 31, 2023 were earned, the Absolute TSR-based equity incentives for that period were not earned, reflecting strong alignment of pay and performance.